empty/django-switch-user/README.rst

 identify of another user.
 It can be helpful when debugging user issues.
 Django Switch User assumes you are using a Django model backend for your user.

+Beginning with the django-switch-user 2.0 version and above are only supported on Python 3.
+If you need a Python 2 compatible version use (https://pypi.org/manage/project/django-switch-user/release/1.3.0/)

 Installation
 ------------
 pip install django-switch-user